What is Software Metering?

 Compliance-critical software (audit risk)

-Redundant applications (standardization candidates)
+Redundant applications (standardisation candidates)

-2. Establish Usage Baselines
+2. Establish usage baselines

 Before making optimization decisions: